edesmontils/BE4DBPedia/README.md

 python3.6 bgp-test-endpoint.py -e TPF ./data/logs20151031/logs-20151031-extract/*/*-be4dbp.xml -to 20
 ```

-The result is, for each user file, a file (named 'userIp-be4dbp-tested-TPF.xml'), valid with 'http://documents.ls2n.fr/be4dbp/log.dtd', where each 'entry' (a BGP) is evaluated according to the data provider.
+The result is, for each user file, a file (named 'userIp-be4dbp-tested-TPF.xml'), valid with 'http://documents.ls2n.fr/be4dbp/log.dtd' (which uses 'http://documents.ls2n.fr/be4dbp/bgp.dtd'), where each 'entry' (a BGP) is evaluated according to the data provider.

 Next, rank BGPs to identify most frequent ones